Main Navigation

 How should I prepare for my initial appointment?

-Why do initial appointments last at least two hours?
+Why do initial appointments last two to three hours?

 It is a long consultation; how will I remember everything?

-Why do I need to fill your questionnaire and why is it long?
+Why do I need to fill out your questionnaire, and why is it long?

-Should I try to get video recordings or photos of my pet?
+Should I try to get video recordings or photos of my cat or dog?

-Videos and photos can be valuable in that they allow us to observe your pet’s behaviour in the environment(s) where the behaviour is likely to occur.
-However, please refrain from trying to capture the behaviour if doing so may put you, your pet(s), or anybody else, at risk.
-We do not have to see the problem behaviour in order to be able to address it.
+Videos and photos can be valuable in that they allow us to observe your cat or dog’s behaviour in the environment(s) where the behaviour is likely to occur.

 Who should attend the consultation?

-If you are having a telemedicine consultation, the number of people who attends will be limited by the size of your room.
+If you are having a Remote Teams-based consultation, then any number of relevant people can be in attendance.

-What if I am being seen at the Hospital and my pet is reactive or fearful while I am in the waiting room?
+What if I am being seen at the Hospital and my dog is reactive or fearful?

 Why do I need a follow-up appointment?

-During the initial visit, we ask you to embark on a new or different path.
+During the initial visit, we ask you to work with us to formulate and commit to a behavioural modification plan.
 These changes require time and adjustments.
-Follow-up appointments are necessary to evaluate the implementation of the treatment plan, and the progress of your pet.
-We also assess how the medication (if prescribed) affects your pet.
+Follow-up appointments are necessary to evaluate the implementation of the behaviour modification plan and the progress of your cat or dog.
+We also assess how the medication (if prescribed) affects your cat or dog.

 Follow-up appointments are scheduled as needed with either Emma or the Behaviour Nurse, based on the problem, the type of treatment, risk factors, and prescribed medications.